 ‘Apologies sir, that is asparagus.’

-‘I don’t trust pigs, something about their skin.’ said a strong Northern accent.
+‘I don’t trust pigs, something about their skin.’
+She said.

 ‘And another thing, not eating curry doesn’t make me prejudiced.’